-A healthy satisfying flavor-packed meal in a bowl, with shredded veggies, marinated chicken or tofu, rice noodles and spicy peanut dressing.
+A healthy satisfying flavor-packed meal in a bowl, with shredded veggies, marinated chicken, rice noodles and spicy peanut dressing.

-1 1/4 pounds boneless, skinless chicken thighs (to make this vegan use a 14-ounce package of firm or extra firm tofu. *See notes)
+- 1 1/2 pounds boneless, skinless chicken thighs or, to make this vegan, use a 14-ounce package of firm or extra firm tofu. *See notes below

 For The Spicy Peanut Dressing:

-a pinch or two of crushed red pepper flakes or ¼ teaspoon sriracha (or more, to taste)
+- a pinch or two of crushed red pepper flakes or ¼ teaspoon sriracha (or more, to taste)

 For The Veggies and Noodles:

-Make The Peanut Dressing: In a small bowl whisk together all the ingredients except the water.
+- Make The Peanut Dressing: In a medium mixing bowl whisk together all the ingredients except the water.
 Whisk in a tablespoon of water at a time until you get your desired consistency.
 I like it to be the consistency of thin honey.
 Peanut dressing will keep, covered in the fridge for 3 days.
 Thin with water if it gets too thick.

-Cook The Chicken: Roast it in the middle of the oven for 20 minutes or until it's cooked through.
-Remove from oven.
+- Cook The Chicken: Roast it in the middle of the oven for 20-25 minutes, until it's cooked through.
 When cool enough to handle, shred chicken by hand or by pulling it apart with two forks.
 Toss shredded chicken in the delicious juices at the bottom of the pan.

-Prepare the Veggies: While the chicken is roasting in the oven, shred the cabbage as thinly as possible.
-Best to use a mandolin or with a sharp knife or in the food processor with the shredding blade attachment.
+- Prepare the Veggies: While the chicken is roasting in the oven, shred the cabbage as thinly as possible.
+This can be done with a mandolin or with a sharp knife or in the food processor with the shredding blade attachment.
 Sliver the kale leaves by stacking them and slicing them thinly, crosswise.
 To soften them, give them a quick toss in a hot skillet with a teaspoon of sesame oil and a pinch of salt.
 Toss for 2-3 minutes to wilt.

 - Cook the Noodles: Cook noodles according to the package directions.
 Rinse them to prevent sticking.
-Drain and toss with 3 or 4 tablespoons of peanut sauce.
-Add some salt, to taste.
+Drain and toss with 3 or 4 tablespoons of peanut sauce and salt, to taste.

-Assemble The Bowls: Divide the noodles between bowls.
-Arrange veggies and chicken on top.
+- Assemble The Bowls: Divide the noodles between bowls.
+Arrange veggies and chicken or tofu on top.
 Drizzle with peanut sauce.
 Sprinkle generously with cilantro and scallions.
 Top with peanuts.
-Serve at room temperature, with extra peanut dressing on the side.
+Serve at with extra peanut dressing on the side.

-*If using tofu, slice the block of tofu horizontally into three large steaks.
+MAKE IT VEGAN: If using tofu in place of chicken, slice the block of tofu horizontally into three large steaks.
 Lay them out on a double layer of paper towels with a paper towel on top.
 Let them drain for ten minutes or so.
 Put them in a large shallow container and pour marinade in.
 Let them soak for ten minutes or so.
 Sauté them in a little oil until golden on both sides.
 Cut into cubes.